Chandra179/go-sdk/api/README.md

 # OpenAPI/Swagger specs or protobuf files

-## Proto
+## Proto & Swagger
-Before generating .proto files, install protoc and the required Go plugins. see "api/proto/Makefile" for the installation
+Before generating .proto files, init swagger docs, we need to install protoc, swagger and the required Go plugins. see "api/proto/Makefile" for the installation